 A competitive analysis starts with defining both direct and indirect competitors within your market space.
 Direct competitors are those that provide essentially the same goods or services to your customers.
 Indirect competitors aren’t the same product but could be used to satisfy the same consumer demand.

 The threat level (competition) varies over time.
 Businesses operate in a Bayesian world – as each competitor acts or reacts in the market, the environment changes.
 Each change causes the probabilities of success or failure for each course of action to change as well.
 It requires constant updating of your plan.

 T-Terrain: the business environment you operate within.

 There are several components to this:

 Economy: These include an assessment of how the overall economy might affect your operations (including interest rates, recession or growth, etc).
 It also includes an evaluation of the “local” economy in which you operate.
-In this regard, “local” includes geography; however, in an interconnected world it also requires an evaluation of your market space, regardless of where that is.
+In this regard, “local” includes geography; however, in an interconnected world, it also requires an evaluation of your market space, regardless of where that is.

 Lending and Access to Capital: Sources and availability of funds.
 Short vs long term rates.
 Requirements for securitization.
-Whether to use cash vs leverage by borrowing, What are the cost of funds vs alternative use.
+Whether to use cash vs leverage by borrowing, What is the cost of funds vs alternative use.